-- 59. If the matter is referred to the disciplinary process by the Research Integrity Officer under paragraph 56 or following the review procedure set out in paragraph 58, all evidence, information and reports will be transferred to the Director of Human Resources (in the case of an employee Respondent) or Deputy President and Registrar (in the case of a student Respondent). - 60.
+- 60. If the matter is referred to the disciplinary process by the Research Integrity Officer under paragraph 57 or following the review procedure set out in paragraph 59, all evidence, information and reports will be transferred to the Director of Human Resources (in the case of an employee Respondent) or Deputy President and Registrar (in the case of a student Respondent). - 61.
 The Research Integrity Officer will inform the following, as appropriate (or as required by contractual obligation), of the finding of the formal investigation: - all parties who have been previously informed; - the primary employer of the Respondent (if other than UCD); - the funders of the research; - any relevant journal(s) / publisher(s) who are aware of the investigation.

-The University may be required to furnish the report(s) of the inquiry panel and/or investigation panel and/or the reviewer(s) (appointed under paragraph 58) to third-party funders if this is required by a relevant research funding contract.
+The University may be required to furnish the report(s) of the inquiry panel and/or investigation panel and/or the Review Officer to third-party funders if this is required by a relevant research funding contract.

-61. If the allegations have not been upheld by the investigation panel and the Respondent is exonerated, the Research Integrity Officer shall take such steps, as appropriate to the seriousness of the allegations, to support the reputation of the Respondent, the research project and the research environment.
+62. If the allegations have not been upheld by the investigation panel and the Respondent is exonerated, the Research Integrity Officer shall take such steps, as appropriate to the seriousness of the allegations, to support the reputation of the Respondent, the research project and the research environment in consultation with the Respondent.